Where to Buy

 GBM Assessment (Score: 5.5/10)

-Deledda wrote about Sardinia in the decades following Italian unification, when the island remained one of the most economically marginalized and culturally distinctive regions of the new nation.
+Deledda wrote about Sardinia in the decades following Italian unification, when the island remained a economically marginalized and culturally distinctive regions of the new nation.
 Her fiction illuminated a world largely invisible to the Italian literary mainstream, preserving the customs, superstitions, and moral dilemmas of a society caught between ancient traditions and the pressures of modernization.

 Awards & Adaptations